Dayglow0926/nextjs-study/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
+You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+This endpoint can be edited in `pages/api/hello.js`.

+The `pages/api` directory is mapped to `/api/*`.
+Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.